AlessandroMinoccheri/website/content/about.md

 weight: 50
 ---

 Hi!
-My name's Alessandro Minoccheri and I'm a software web developer for [Flowing](https://www.flowing.it/) living near Ravenna, Italy.
+My name's Alessandro Minoccheri and I'm a software developer for [Flowing](https://www.flowing.it/) living near Ravenna, Italy.
 I typically work with backend **PHP** and **Node.js** applications and I love to contribute to open-source PHP projects.
 I also love to contribute to [Stack Overflow](https://stackoverflow.com/users/1427138/alessandro-minoccheri) where my reputation is growing daily (actually near 25.000)!